GustavoEmmel/OrderWise/backend/README.md

      ```

 3. Set up the database:
+   - Ensure Docker is running.
    - Update the `.env` file with your database credentials.
-   - When you start the server in development a docker container with PostgreSql will be created and the migrations will be run.
+   - When you start the server in development, a Docker container with PostgreSQL will be created, and migrations will run automatically.

 4. Start the server:
    ```bash
    npm run dev
    ```

 ---